On perfect subdivision tilings: Preliminaries

 \subsection{The regularity lemma}

-Szemer\'{e}di's regularity lemma~\cite{szemeredi1975regular} is a powerful tool to deal with large dense graphs.
+Szemerédi's regularity lemma~\cite{szemeredi1975regular} is a powerful tool for dealing with large dense graphs.
 To formulate the regularity lemma, we need to define an $\ve$-regular pair.
-Let $G$ be a graph and $A, B \subseteq G.$ We define the density between $A$ and $B$ as $d_G(A, B) \defeq \frac{e(G[A, B])}{|A||B|}.$ The following is the definition of an $\ve$-regular pair.
+Let $G$ be a graph and $A, B \subseteq G$.
+We define the density between $A$ and $B$ as $d_G(A, B) \defeq \frac{e(G[A, B])}{|A||B|}$.
+The following is the definition of an $\ve$-regular pair.

-\begin{definition} Let $\ve > 0$ and $d\in [0, 1].$ A pair $(A, B)$ of disjoint subsets of vertices in a graph $G$ is an $(\ve, d)$-regular pair if the following holds.
-For any subset $A'\subseteq A$, $B'\subseteq B$ with $|A'| \geq \ve |A|$ and $|B'| \geq \ve |B|$,
+\begin{definition} Let $\ve > 0$ and $d \in [0, 1]$.
+A pair $(A, B)$ of disjoint subsets of vertices in a graph $G$ is an \emph{$(\ve, d)$-regular pair} if the following holds.
+For any subset $A' \subseteq A$, $B' \subseteq B$ with $|A'| \geq \ve |A|$ and $|B'| \geq \ve |B|$,